kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 #### Martial Group
 These abilities encompass your skills in fighting with your physical body, sometimes enhanced by your spirit.
 Martial Skills are the following:

 **Strike Skill**: This represents your ability to strike your opponent and deal damage.
 This skill depends on [@stat Dexterity @].
-The first time you spend XP to increase your [@skill Strike @] kill, you may choose a single weapon to become proficient with.
+The first time you invest XP to increase your [@skill Strike @] kill, you may choose a single weapon to become proficient with.

 **Block Skill**: This represents your ability to place an object between you and a threat.
 This skill depends on [@stat Dexterity @].